ShrikeGames/gmtk2025/README.md

 Day 4(Plan):
 - Music
 - Sound effects
+- Game title: He Is Looping
+- Tutorial
+ - Show the player
+ - Show the controls
+ - Show the clock
+ - Show the stats
+ - Show the inventory
 - keep adding new items, enemies, loot, etc
 - Add random modifiers to the bosses
 - Have some other benefit to Strength because Speed is so good in comparison
 - Polish and test
- - Partical effects, animations, etc
+ - (Mostly done) Partical effects, animations, etc
- - Damage numbers in combat
+ - (Done) Damage numbers in combat
  - Shaders
   - (Done) https://godotshaders.com/shader/line-jitter-stroke-shake-effect/  In the combat scene
   - (Done) https://godotshaders.com/shader/random-displacement-animation-easy-ui-animation/  Enemies and player on world map